Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/tips.rst

 Since the rigid body simulation is part of the animation system, it can influence other simulations just like the animation system can.

-In order for this to work, the rigid body object needs to have a collision modifier.
+In order for this to work, the rigid body object needs to have a Collision Modifier.
 Simply click on *Collision* in the *Physics* tab.